official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 nature of the challenge to the UN, and whether conflict was inevitable.
 He said that the UN route “if pursued carefully was an opportunity, not an obstacle”.

-64 Letter Rycroft to McDonald, 29 August 2002, ‘Iraq: Prime Minister’s Phone Call with President Bush, 29 August’.
+[^64]: Letter Rycroft to McDonald, 29 August 2002, ‘Iraq: Prime Minister’s Phone Call with President Bush, 29 August’.

 126

-The Report of the Iraq Inquiry184.
-Mr Blair concluded:
+184. Mr Blair concluded:

 “… we were in the same place as the US.
 September should be the month to sort out the strategy.
 We should be clear within two weeks how the UN route should